-Steve Johnston is a UK based concert photographer and live music photojournalist.
-As a non-professional photographer, for over 25 years, Steve has been photographing live music.
+Steve Johnston is a UK based rock music photographer and live music photojournalist.
+As a concert photographer, for over 25 years, Steve has been photographing live music.
 From fellow local bands in Worcester during 90's, to some of the biggest names in rock at the largest venues in the UK to date.

 From an early age Steve was influenced by rock and metal music and bands like Iron Maiden, AC/DC, Motorhead, Metallica and Anthrax.
 He loved the concert photography on album sleeves and posters and in magazines like Kerrang! and Metal Hammer.
 During the 80's when he first started going to gigs and festivals, he would sneak a camera in to grab his own photos.